 One of my favorite spots in Death Valley is Zabriskie Point.
 From this vantage point, we were surrounded by an unearthly desert landscape filled with wild erosion lines and the vibrant color bands of dark-colored material.
 These are badlands — bone-dry rock finely sculpted and hued with golds, yellows, oranges, brick-reds, and browns.
 Only the hardiest of vegetation can meager out their lives in this intricately carved terrain.
 If you think the hills are stunning at first sight, try viewing at sunrise or sunset when they blossom with color.

-The overlook point was built nearly a century ago, not by the National Park Service, but by the Pacific Coast Borax Company.
-After so many years of use, park officials gave Zabriskie Point a much deserved overhaul in March 2015.
-Today there’s a nice walk way up to the viewing point with ample seating to enjoy the scenery.
+The overlooked point was built nearly a century ago, not by the National Park Service, but by the Pacific Coast Borax Company.
+After so many years of use, park officials gave Zabriskie Point a much-deserved overhaul in March 2015.
+Today there’s a nice walkway up to the viewing point with ample seating to enjoy the scenery.
 Nearby, there’s a trail leading to Badlands Loop, Gower Gulch Loop, and then Golden Canyon Trail.
 I highly recommend the Badlands Loop, where you can immerse yourself in that alien landscape seen at Zabriskie Point.
 I didn’t get to go too far into the trail and I wish I had more time to explore.